iwillspeak/ullage/README.md

 ### Lexer

- * [x] Recognise words, numbers, comments, operators and whitespace
+ * [x] Recognise words, numbers, comments, operators and white-space
  * [x] Position information on each token
  * [ ] Interpolated strings
- * [ ] Expose whitespace to the parser
+ * [x] Expose whitespace to the parser

 ### Parser